otacilio-psf/Chat-Gourmet-AI/README.md

   - Recipe generation based on dish name or cooking method
   - Cooking tips and advice

-### Note

-This repo is a project submission for the [Data Talks LLM Zoomcamp](https://github.com/DataTalksClub/llm-zoomcamp)

-## Project struture
+## Project Structure

 This project is divided into the following components:

+- core
+  - Core code of the project, including the RAG module and an OpenAI API-compatible server.
+Refer to its README for more details.

+- vector-db
+  - Qdrant Vector Database preparation module.
+Check its README for instructions and retrieval details.

+- ui
+  - Web UI developed with Streamlit.
+See its README for more details.

 - model-serve
+  - A notebook designed for deployment on Kaggle using GPU to serve open-source LLM (with vLLM) and make it accessible via the internet (with Ngrok).
+Refer to its README for detailed instructions.

 - evaluation
- - vector-db
- - core
- - ui
+  - A notebook containing retrieval and RAG evaluation processes.
+Check its README for evaluation results and methodology.

-Each component can be runned standalone and can have its own README with specific instructions.
+Each component can be run standalone and includes a README with specific instructions.

 ## Dataset